 Think of how it feels when someone is looking at you to gauge your reaction, checking to see what you need, and smiles or not, as the circumstances warrant.
 Think of what they’re communicating: I see you.
 I’m glad you’re here.
 I value your presence.
 I’m eager to help.
 Thank you so much.
 You’re very welcome.

 Now think of what this highly engaged service person might actually be feeling: I’m not just “labor” or a pair of hands.
 I take care of you.
 I provide a useful service.
 I matter in your day.
 You appreciate me!

 And then think of how it feels — to both parties — when that connection is missed.

 The Eyes Have It

 Eye contact is so remarkably evocative that, as described in Psst.
-Look Over Here. in the May, 16 2014 New York Times, Cornell University researchers found that people are more likely to buy the brand of cereal whose box features a character looking straight out at them.
+Look Over Here., Cornell University researchers found that people are more likely to buy the brand of cereal whose box features a character looking straight out at them.